saptarshi11/Algorithmic-Trading-Simulation/README.md

-# Trading Algorithm Boilerplate
+# [Algorithmic-Trading-Simulation]

-This project provides a robust **trading algorithm simulator** that allows users to build, test, and optimize trading strategies using historical or live stock data.
+This project provides a robust **Algorithmic-Trading-Simulation** that allows users to build, test, and optimize trading strategies using historical or live stock data.
 The platform features advanced candlestick visualizations, indicator plotting, and Monte Carlo simulations to find the best-performing parameter configurations.
 All tools are pre-configured, making it beginner-friendly yet powerful for advanced users.

 ---